 What do we buy in the store together with meat?

-Pesticides in the meat that do cause prostate cancer.
+Pesticides in meat do cause prostate cancer.

 The majority of the US population shows measurable levels of various pesticides in their urine, as has been reported by the National Health and Nutrition Survey.
-While pesticides are widely used in agricultural, commercial and residential environments, intake of the food treated with pesticides is the principal route of human poisoning.
+While pesticides are widely used in agricultural, commercial, and residential environments, the intake of food treated with pesticides is the principal route of human poisoning.

-Any pesticides broadly used in our surroundings exert adverse dose-dependent toxic effects in animals as well as humans.
+Any pesticides broadly used in our surroundings exert adverse dose-dependent toxic effects on animals as well as humans.
 They say “the majority of pesticides currently registered for use in the United States, are neither overtly genotoxic nor carcinogenic in rodent studies.”
 STOP!
-WAIT TO UPLOAD!
+WAIT TO APPLAUD!
 Who followed up the possible adverse effects of low doses of these chemicals for 30-50 years, the time supposedly needed to destroy our body and cell defense systems ultimately?
-Does it make sense to transfer the results of studies conducted on rodents, which live for two years at best, to humans who live 50 times longer?
+Does it make sense to transfer the results of studies conducted on rodents, who live for two years at best, to humans who live 50 times longer?
 Probably we, humans, not rodents, are the subjects of someone’s experiments.
 Sounds unbelievable, but let’s analyze just only a few of them from a list of pesticides, for which post-market examination confirmed prostate carcinogenicity: